alibaba/arthas/arthas-tutorials-en/arthas-advanced/case-jad-mc-redefine.md

 It can be found that it is loaded by spring boot `LaunchedURLClassLoader@1be6f5c3`.

-Please write down your classLoaderHash here, in the case here, it's `1be6f5c3`.
-It will be used in the future steps.
+Note that the hashcode changes, you need to check the current ClassLoader information first, and extract the hashcode corresponding to the ClassLoader.

+if you use`-c`, you have to manually type hashcode by `-c <hashcode>`.

+For classloader with only one instance, it can be specified by `--classLoaderClass` using class name, which is more convenient to use.

+The value of `--classloaderclass` is the class name of classloader.
+It can only work when it matches a unique classloader instance.
+The purpose is to facilitate the input of general commands.
+However, `-c <hashcode>` is dynamic.

 ### mc

-After saving `/tmp/UserController.java`, compile with the `mc` (Memory Compiler) command and specify the ClassLoader with the `-c` or `--classLoaderClass` option:
+After saving `/tmp/UserController.java`, compile with the `mc` (Memory Compiler) command and specify the ClassLoader with the `--classLoaderClass` option:

 `mc --classLoaderClass org.springframework.boot.loader.LaunchedURLClassLoader /tmp/UserController.java -d /tmp`{{execute T2}}